donsuhr/serverless-webp-create/readme.md

 It gets installed as part of `serverless/img-bucket/serverless.yml`

+### imagemin layer

+Same as libcwebp.

 ### pre-installed-for-dev

-I didn't want to include aws-sdk in my main package.
+aws-sdk is not in the main package.
 The lambda functions need it when running `serverless invoke local`. `npm install` it before running invoke.